 Modern auditorium seating plans ensure compliance with fire safety regulations, providing service leaders with peace of mind that in the event of an emergency, exits will be easily accessible.

 Although conventional seating in historical or traditional style religious buildings is arguably the most appropriate solution from both a practical and aesthetic point of view, for modern spaces, it is worth considering the many benefits of installing auditorium.

-Not being able to see the service or even other members of the congregation is a common complaint – being unable to see further than the head of the individual immediately in front can be off putting and hinder interaction.
+Not being able to see the service or even other members of the congregation is a common complaint – being unable to see further than the head of the individual immediately in front can be

 Another issue is capacity – conventional seating arrangements such as pews cannot maximise visitor capacity within the venue.